The Many Benefits of Grass Fed Whey Protein

 A single 20 gram scoop enjoyed once a day should provide extra high-quality protein and many health benefits for the average person.
 Those involved in a lot of physical activity could take two servings a day, ideally in the morning and again just after a workout or exercise

-Have you tried grass fed whey protein before?
+Have you tried grass fed whey protein before and experienced its benefits for yourself?
 I’d be very interested to hear from anyone who has used it long term, particularly for its often reported immune enhancing properties and for recovering from illness and lack of energy.